chungcy312/dlcv_final_router/README.md

 ```bash
 python router.py path/to/json
 ```
-for inference json file (with router.classifier)
+for inference json file (using router.classifier)

 # Performance